sbgn/sbgn/docs/learningsbgn.md

 ## SBGN PD Bricks

-<p>Here are some illustrations of how biological concepts such as metabolic reaction or complex formation can be reflected in the SBGN Process Description language (Junker et al., 2012, <a href="https://dx.doi.org/10.1016/j.tibtech.2012.08.003">doi:10.1016/j.tibtech.2012.08.003</a>).
-An extended collection of PD patterns is available at the <a href="/sbgn/sbgnbricks">SBGN briks</a> page.</p>
+<p>The SBGN Bricks present a tamplate-based approach that makes it simpler to learn and to start applying the standard without necesserily being familiar with all the specifications.
+Here are some illustrations of how biological concepts such as metabolic reaction or complex formation can be reflected in the SBGN Process Description language (Junker et al., 2012, <a href="https://dx.doi.org/10.1016/j.tibtech.2012.08.003">doi:10.1016/j.tibtech.2012.08.003</a>).
+An extended collection of PD patterns is available at the <a href="https://sbgnbricks.org/pd/">SBGN Briks website</a>.</p>

+The example bricks are developed using <a href="https://immersive-analytics.infotech.monash.edu/vanted/addons/sbgn-ed/">SBGN-ED</a> add-on of <a href="https://www.cls.uni-konstanz.de/software/vanted/">VANTED</a> editor.
+All the bricks are available for downloading in SBGN-ML format and can be opened online in <a href="http://newteditor.org/">Newt</a> editor.

 ### Metabolic processes